adrianlarion/wizardly-tips-vim/main.md

 ###### Encrypt
 * You decide to write your secret journal using vim.
 Trouble is - anyone can read your unencrypted text files.
 Or can they?
 By using `vim -x mysecretfile.txt` you use encryption on file.
 You'll be asked for a key (password) to encrypt/decrypt your file.
 Warning - if you forget your key bye bye file.
+- HINT - you can also encrypt a file after you open it by typing `:X`